Frequently asked Questions

 Directions can be found on our festival map.

-A Shuttle bus will take people from Holton to the Cut in the mornings and return bus will run in the afternoons.
+A Shuttle bus will take people from P&R to the Cut in the mornings and return bus will run in the afternoons.
 The bus is unable to take wheelchairs.
-There is disabled parking on firm ground at the front of Holton Lodge Barn which is open till midday.
+There is disabled parking on firm ground there.

-The Car Park is open till 22:00, but will be very dark after sunset.
-Please note the car park is on a field and the ground is uneven.
+The Car Park is open till 20:00, but will be very dark after sunset.
+Please note the ground is uneven.

 There are car parks in Halesworth with disabled parking and regular paid parking spots.
 Be careful - Parking Wardens are often in Halesworth at festival time